ahsan-500mbps/neurips-2025-google-code-golf-championship/google-code-golf/README (READ FIRST).txt

  * Create a zip file containing that program along with all others.
  * Submit that zip file to the Kaggle competition so that it can be officially scored.

-If you receive an error message run the file run_test_advanced.py to see where your which test cases did your solution failed.
+If you receive an error message run the file run_test_advanced.py to see which test cases did your solution failed.